-In addition, all prior medications used to treat AV disease conditions taken within 6 months prior to enrollment and any other medications taken within 4 weeks prior to enrollment must be recorded in the eCRF.
-The concomitant treatments for other indications that are not listed in the prohibited therapies or procedures ([Section 6.5.2](#)) must be on a stable dose for at least 4 weeks before study treatment administration (Day 1).
+All medications used to treat HS disease conditions within 6 months prior to enrollment, and any prior use of adalimumab (Humira), must be recorded in the eCRF.
+Any other medications taken within 4 weeks prior to enrollment must also be recorded in the eCRF.
 Dose adjustments of these treatments should be avoided during the study.
-Live attenuated vaccines may be utilized after the subjects complete the safety follow-up period of the study.
-During the follow-up period, no study drug will be administered and 12 weeks (at least three half-lives of study drug) is estimated to be a sufficient period after the last dose administration when a live attenuated vaccine can be safely administered.
+Live and live-attenuated vaccines may be utilized after the subjects complete the safety follow-up period of the study.
+During the follow-up period, no study drug will be administered and 12 weeks (at least three half-lives of study drug) is estimated to be a sufficient period after the last dose administration when a live or live-attenuated vaccine can be safely administered.